Moscow to St. Petersburg Train Information

+Planning to travel from Moscow to St. Petersburg?
+Experience Russia at its best and choose the most convenient option for your Moscow - St. Petersburg train journey.
 Direct high-speed Sapsan trains run by Russian Railways depart from Leningradsky station in Moscow and take you to Moscovsky station in St. Petersburg in 4 hours reaching the maximum speed of 155 mph.

 Regular overnight trains provide the opportunity to travel the distance in comfort in 8 hours.
 There are up to 16 daily departures depending on the weekday.